A/B Testing for In-App Surveys

 Make changes to variation

-When two or more surveys in your environment qualify to be shown to a user, one of them is randomly picked.
-This mechanism forms the basis of the A/B Testing setup described on this page.
+When two or more surveys are eligible to be shown to a user, Refiner randomly selects one of them.
+This randomization is what makes the A/B test possible.

 Let the test run